DLSU-Manila-LBYCP12/FinalProjectRequirements/README.md

 # Final Project Requirements:

-- Apply at least 2 data structures, e.x.
-List, Stack, Queue, Trees, and Graph, to a significant problem (utilizing all 5 will get Yahtzee bonus points).
+- Apply at ALL data structures, e.x.
+List, Stack, Queue, Trees, and Graph, to a significant problem.
-- Integrate acm.jar and OpenCV to your application.
+- Integrate acm.jar and AirTable database to your application.
 - Difficulty should be higher than our laboratory experiments.
 - Documentation: IEEE conference paper format: https://www.ieee.org/conferences_events/conferences/publishing/templates.html
 - Justify the significance, technical difficulty, and social impact of your chosen problem.